 The injured employee shall notify the employer of the injury and the employer shall then notify the insurance institution.
 The notification of the employer will start the compensation procedure.

 The insurance institution shall, by their own initiative, pay the employee the compensations which the injured has the right to receive under the Workers’ Compensation Act and on the basis of information submitted to the institution.

 The Act includes a separate section which provides that the injured employee shall apply for compensation for certain costs within one year after the costs were incurred.
 This applies to the costs of:

 - travel and accommodation

-- additional housekeeping
+- additional costs of housekeeping